IBM-Cloud/terraform-provider-ibm/website/docs/r/container_vpc_cluster.html.markdown

   - *IngressReady*: resource will wait till the ingress-host and ingress-secret are available.

   Default value: IngressReady
+* `force_delete_storage` - (Optional, bool) If set to true, force the removal of persistent storage associated with the cluster during cluster deletion.
+Default: false
+    **NOTE**: Before doing terraform destroy if force_delete_storage param is introduced after provisioning the cluster, a terraform apply must be done before terraform destroy for force_delete_storage param to take effect.

 **NOTE**:
 1. For users on account to add tags to a resource, they must be assigned the appropriate access.
 Learn more about tags permission [here](https://cloud.ibm.com/docs/resources?topic=resources-access)